 Burnout for me shows up in many ways.
 At the beginning it starts with when I start noticing that I am not completing everything I set out for the day, week etc. Insert self doubt and judgement here!
 This usually brings on the feeling that I am failing at meeting my goals.
 Now, feeling even more down on myself becomes the rocket fuel I use to push through and make it happen anyway.
 This inevitably leads to exhaustion, a serious lack of self care and the start of a fast running hamster wheel that now has so much momentum it would take a full spin out of control to exit.

 It’s been a couple of years now since my biggest burnout crash, but it was by far my first.
 Not paying attention to my wellness had a huge cost for me.
 It began with getting really sick and ended with some major life changes to heal.
 Sure I could blame others or even circumstances, I had done that for so long that it was second nature.
 But the reality was this… if I didn’t find my self-awareness, take responsibility I would never heal.
 When my patterns threatened my health, like so many others this awareness and healing became my only choice.

-It took me a couple of years to get where I am now, some of it was easy, some of it kicked my butt.
+It has taken me 45 years to get where I am now, some of it was easy, some of it kicked my butt.
 In fact some of it still does.
 And the biggest lesson?
-I am still on the burnout prevention healing journey and maybe I always will be and that’s ok.
+I am still on the burnout prevention healing journey and maybe I always will be and that is okay.

 Recognizing your pattern towards burnout